Study: Cannabidiol (CBD) May Help to Prevent or Treat Neurodegenerative Diseases

 Unfortunately, there is still a lot that we don’t know about neurodegenerative diseases.
 Much of what we do know can be attributed to Dr. George Bartzokis.

 Knowing that iron builds up in certain parts of our body over time, he investigated the effect iron has on brain development.
-In his research, he found a link between excess levels of iron and brain degradation.
+In his research, he found a link between excess levels of iron and brain degradation, showing that excess iron buildup is responsible for the cognitive deficits associated with certain diseases.

-One of the areas where the brain stores iron is the basal ganglia.
-Interestingly enough, that is the area that is often associated with diseases like Alzheimer’s and Parkinson’s.
-The excess iron is deemed responsible for the cognitive deficits associated with the diseases.
+One of the areas where the brain stores iron is the basal ganglia (an area of the brain involved in voluntary movement and habit regulation, among other functions), which is the area that is often associated with diseases like Alzheimer’s and Parkinson’s.

 One deficit associated with neurodegenerative diseases, like Alzheimer’s and Parkinson’s, is less chemical energy at the synapses (where cells pass signals to each other).
 This suggests that mitochondria may play a key role in maintaining an efficient circuit of neurons in the brain.
 The iron seems to disrupt the dynamics of the mitochondria, causing them to initiate more cell death than normal.